gillioz/gillioz.github.io/_pages/about.md

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 3 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a theoretical physicist with industry experience in software development.
+I am currently employed as senior scientist at the <a href='https://www.hevs.ch/'>HES-SO Valais-Wallis</a>, in my home town of <a href='https://goo.gl/maps/2KSLcLG25jX94kfU9'>Sion, Switzerland</a>.

+My research interests are in three domains:

+### Power grids

+...

+### Machine learning

+...

+### High-energy physics

+I originally graduated in high-energy physics, with a Ph.D. thesis on the Higgs boson and the possibility that it is a composite particle.
+After that I was a postdoc at the [University of Southern Denmark](https://www.linkedin.com/company/cp3-origins-sdu/), at [UC Davis](https://qmap.ucdavis.edu/) (USA), [EPFL](https://www.epfl.ch/labs/lptp/) (Switzerland), and at [SISSA](https://www.sissa.it/) (Italy).
+I became an expert in [conformal field theory](https://en.wikipedia.org/wiki/Conformal_field_theory), a special case of [quantum field theory](https://en.wikipedia.org/wiki/Quantum_field_theory) with [scale invariance](https://en.wikipedia.org/wiki/Scale_invariance) in which we have a decent (and growing) understanding of the strong-coupling regime.